Hana140315/Organic_Farms/README.md

  For that many farms are following the Bio” Baladi” in producing their products We could consider our project as an idea that would help society live in a more sustainable way and classified as “going green” a reality.
 The impact of implementing our project will enhance the following:

+1. Reducing carbon emissions
+2. Helping protect endangered species
+3. Reducing pollution or helping clean local neighborhoods or cities
+4. Ensuring everyone has access to healthy food to eat
+5. Preventing deforestation or driving reforestation
+6. Improving waste disposal
+7. Improving the recycling process or recycling adoption